good-lly/gh-pages-help-center/README.md

 # 💡 Minimalistic Help Center hosted on GitHub Pages

-This is a minimalistic responsive Help Center hosted on GitHub pages.
+This is a minimalistic responsive Help Center hosted on GitHub pages written in vanilla JS.
 It does not need the maintenance of any servers or databases and can be hosted entirely on ❤️ GitHub for free!

 Includes a very few dependencies: